mrdotb/disco-log/guides/getting-started.md

 ## Create DiscoLog channels

-Edit your `config/dev.exs` and add the following configuration.
+Edit your `config/dev.exs` and add the following configuration with the bot token and the server ID you copied earlier.

 ```elixir
 config :disco_log,